-Let’s cut to the chase, people: These smoked pickled potatoes are sick crazy love.
+Let’s cut to the chase, people: These smoked pickled potatoes are crazy love.
 They’re the kind of food that you taste just once and can’t get out of your mind.
 The kind of side dish that makes you hoard some in the kitchen before guests arrive so that every time you “forget” something and have to go back in, they’re patiently waiting for you.
 The kind of thing that, for just a brief moment, makes you seriously consider eating off guests’ plates when you’re cleaning up.

 Yes, these crunchy globettes of smoky tartness are that kind of food.